afsc-gap-products/citations/README.md

 # Contribute to this repo and community `.bib` file

 This repository is meant to act as a resource for all members of GAP and beyond.
-Do you see that a citation is missing from our `.bib` file or you have a new publication?
+Do you see that a citation is missing from our `.bib` file, needs to be edited or you have a new publication?
 Please add it by submitting a [pull request](https://github.com/afsc-gap-products/citations/pulls) or speaking to one of the repository maintainers.